History

 2016

-Worked with a nationally-recognized firm to develop a statewide advocacy strategy that expanded The Movement’s grassroots base to tens of thousands of supporters.
+The Movement partners with a nationally recognized firm to develop a statewide advocacy strategy, expanding its grassroots base to tens of thousands of supporters across Florida.

 2017

-The legislature creates the Committee on Early Grade Success to create a plan for early learning reforms that will guide legislation and funding decisions in the years to come.
+The Florida Legislature establishes the Committee on Early Grade Success to craft a long-term plan for early learning reforms—setting the course for future legislation and funding priorities.

 2018

-HB 1091 passed thanks to the unified voices of early childhood advocates across Florida.
-This bill establishes quality measures for early learning centers that contract with the state for subsidized child care, ensuring that taxpayer dollars are being spent wisely and we can demonstrate real, positive outcomes for children enrolled in early learning.
+HB 1091 passes with strong support from early childhood advocates across Florida.
+The bill establishes quality measures for early learning centers that receive state funding for subsidized child care—ensuring wise use of taxpayer dollars and measurable, positive outcomes for children enrolled.

 2019